Kochihack-T10/KH-10-2025/README.md

 # Brain of Organization - AI Chatbot

-This is a FastAPI-based internal AI chatbot designed for organizations to handle HR, IT, Finance, Legal, Security, and General queries.
+This is a internal AI chatbot designed for organizations to handle HR, IT, Finance, Legal, Security, and General queries.
 It integrates AI-powered responses, document management, and role-based access control.

 ---